aicers/github-dashboard-server/README.md

   - Issues: Read-only access
   - Pull Requests: Read-only access
 - `ssh`: The path to SSH private key for GitHub code checkout.
+  - To provide an SSH passphrase, set the `SSH_PASSPHRASE` environment variable.
 - `db_path`: The path to the database for creation/connection.

 ### Running the App